livrbecca/Redux-React/README.md

 # The store

-A JS object, accessible by all parts of the UI.
+-A JS object, accessible by all parts of the UI.
-Can contain arrays, objects, booleans, etc.
+-Can contain arrays, objects, booleans, etc.
-Not for dirently modifying or mutating state.
+-Not for dirently modifying or mutating state.
 The store is an immutable object, update it using a fucntion and spread operator.

 # Reducer